 Whoops, I almost forgot!
 That tripod lamp is from Pottery Barn as are the gallery wall frames.
-The snake plant is from Home Depot which I’m happy to report, it doesn’t scream for it’s life to be spared every time I walk past it.
+The snake plant is from Home Depot which I’m happy to report, it doesn’t scream for its life to be spared every time I walk past it.
 Trust has been gained.
-You can read more about indoor plants that you probably won’t kill here in case you are interested and have a black thumb much like myself.
-And the curtains are from Serena and Lily as is the hardware.
+You can read more about indoor plants that you probably won’t kill in case you are interested and have a black thumb much like myself.

 So that is my front room, you guys!
 I love it.
 I love to hang out in it and smile every time I do.
 It makes me happy.
 Eventually, I hope to get more rooms photographed, but man these posts take some serious effort!
 But I promise, promise, promise I’m trying…anyhoo, I really hope you like the small glimpse into my home.
 Have a great week you guys!